bbauska/UofM-Intro-CSS3/README.md

 important thing is to find something that works well for you.
 Use the in-­video quizzes to help you gauge how your learning is going.

-### Code with video lectures
+<h3 id="code-with-me">Code with me lectures</h3>

 Some of the videos are not traditional lectures, instead they are videos where I demonstrate the concepts from an earlier lecture.
 I highly recommend that you code along with me while you watch these videos.
-***[The key to success in this course is in writing code.]*** I put these videos in so that you have something specific to practice.
+***[The key to success in this course is in writing code.]***
+I put these videos in so that you have something specific to practice.
 It is also a great way for you to see how often I mess up when I am coding!!

-### Read extra materials
+<h3 id="read-extra">Read extra materials</h3>

 Each module will include reading material.
 It is impossible to learn everything you need to learn just by listening to the lectures.
 There